This document provides an overview of Kaitai Struct project from a developer’s perspective: general architecture, infrastructure, etc.

 target language snippets.
 "Translators" are per-language classes

-reside in io.kaitai.struct.translators
+reside in io.kaitai.struct.translators which implement that

 translation.
-The most important method they provide is translate
+The most important method they provide is translate,

 which gets KS expression and is expected to return a string in target